 If you are curious about staying in an “eco-lodge,” consider checking into the Feynan Ecolodge in Jordan.
 You will not be disappointed!

 I first heard about Feynan at the Ecotourism and Sustainable Travel Conference in Monterey, California (ESTC) a few years ago.
 One of the consultants who worked at the hotel, Muna Haddad, gave a presentation about the project and I was hooked – at that moment I just knew that I needed to experience a candlelit caravansarai – an evening under the stars drinking tea and listening to local stories in the desert.
-Through the Jordanian Tourism Board (JTB) I arranged for a ten-day journey in the Kingdom of Jordan as part of a press trip with a group of bloggers and journalists and jumped into my next adventure.
+Through the Jordanian Tourism Board (JTB) I arranged for a ten-day journey in the Kingdom of Jordan as part of a press trip with a group of bloggers and journalists and jumped into my next adventure in the Middle East.

 Feynan Ecolodge is a class-act example of what sustainable accommodations should strive to be like

 Nestled in the Dana Valley in Jordan, Feynan Ecolodge is a class-act example of what sustainable accommodations throughout the world should strive to be like.
 The hotel is effective because it has managed to overcome some of the difficulties that plague other similar projects: financial, social, and environmental.

 Mr Nabil Tarazi, an engineer, was inspired to create his own hotel company after travelling for a year and experiencing the tourism industry first-hand.
 He started EcoHotels, and this public-private enterprise administers Feynan Ecolodge.
 Mr Tarazi and his group of hotels work with the Jordanian Royal Society for the Conservation of Nature (RSCN), a non-governmental organisation (NGO) that administers the country’s biospheres and nature reserves.